Maya Moore: Personal life

 Moore was the subject of an ESPN Sports Science video clip, discussing her vertical leap, court vision, and muscle memory.
 They discussed her ability to steal, noting that she can move her hands faster than the striking speed of a rattlesnake.

 On October 28, 2013, Moore was featured as Betty Lou in the Pepsi Max series of advertisements written and directed by Kyrie Irving, becoming the first WNBA player to be a part of the series.
 In the "Uncle Drew: Chapter 3" spot, Betty Lou, 'Lights' (Nate Robinson), and 'Uncle Drew' (Irving) hustle a courtyard of young players at Seward Park in Chicago, Illinois.

 Moore was named to Forbes' 30 Under 30: The Sports World's Brightest Young Stars for 2015.

 In November 2016, Moore joined the UNICEF Kid Power philanthropic initiative, participating as one of the UNICEF Kid Power Champions; Moore joined a mission to Haiti that year.

 Moore's father, Mike Dabney, who was not part of her life growing up, played collegiate basketball for the Rutgers Scarlet Knights men's basketball team that reached the Final Four at the 1976 NCAA Division I basketball tournament.
 He was chosen 36th overall by the Los Angeles Lakers in the third round of the 1976 NBA draft, though he did not play in the NBA.
 Through her father, Moore has a half-sister, Ashley Dabney, who was a college senior and track and field athlete at Maryland's Towson University in 2012.
-Also through her father, Moore has a ten-years younger half-sister, Olivia Dabney, who was a high school sophomore and basketball player at New Jersey's Rutgers Preparatory School in 2014–2015, and was a state All-Sophomore/Freshman First Team selection that season.
+Also through her father, Moore has a ten-years younger half-sister, Olivia Dabney, who was a high school basketball player and All-Sophomore/Freshman First Team selection at New Jersey's Rutgers Preparatory School, and went on to play four years with the Division I Sacred Heart Pioneers.